 Nonunions (unhealed fractures)

-– A common condition, osteoporosis or porous bone, leads to low bone mass and destruction of bone tissue.
+A common condition, osteoporosis or porous bone, leads to low bone mass and destruction of bone tissue.
 Weakened bones are much more likely to fracture, even as the result of everyday activities or without major trauma.
-Female athletes have unique needs, and preventing osteoporosis is a key facet of our Women’s Sports Medicine Program.
+Our Bone Health Clinic works with patients after a fracture to prevent additional fractures.
+Female athletes also have unique needs, and preventing osteoporosis is a key facet of our Women’s Sports Medicine Program.

 Post-traumatic orthopaedic infection (Osteomyelitis)